aosabook/500lines/pedometer/chapter.md

 * splitting each individual array by the pipe into another array, and,
 * splitting the resulting array string elements by the comma and converting them to floats.

 This gives us an array of arrays of arrays.
 Sound familiar?
+The next thing we do is ensure that the format is as expected.
+Unless we have exactly three elements per the innermost arrays, we throw an exception.
+Otherwise, we continue on.

-Note the differences in `@parsed_data` between the two formats:
+Note the differences in `@parsed_data` between the two formats at this stage:

 * `@parsed_data` in the *combined format* contains arrays with exactly **one** array: $[[[x1t, y1t, z1t]], ... [[xnt, ynt,znt]]$
 * `@parsed_data` in the *separated format* contains arrays with exactly **two** arrays: $[[[x1_{u},y1_{u},z1_{u}], [x1_{g},y1_{g},z1_{g}]], ... [[xn_{u},yn_{u},zn_{u}], [xn_{g},yn_{g},zn_{g}]]]$